myPRES Login

 August 1, 2025

-In the past, patients who lived in rural areas and needed this treatment had to travel far—sometimes every day for 4 to 8 weeks.
-Now, thanks to SRT, treatment can be finished in just 1 to 4 sessions.
+With stereotactic radiotherapy, treatment can be finished in just 1 to 4 sessions.
+This significantly reduces travel, time away from work or family, and the overall stress of cancer treatment.
 Also, with newer technology, many patients can check in with their doctors from home after the treatment is done.
 This means they can recover at home and still get the same high-quality care they would get in a big city hospital.

 “Our patients in New Mexico were among the first in the country to benefit from this approach for tumors in the brain, spine, lung, liver, bone, and elsewhere”, said Dr. Amit Garg, medical director of radiation oncology at Presbyterian.